sandra-arato/new-generations/README.md

 Add the MCP server to your `.cursor/mcp.json` and use the built-in tools from Cursor's command palette.
 No additional CLI wrapper is required.

+### Drafts and Generated Content Storage

+Generated content and drafts are stored in the `drafts/` directory, organized by output target:

+- `drafts/newsletter/` — Newsletter drafts
+- `drafts/substack/` — Substack drafts
+- `drafts/medium/` — Medium drafts
+- `drafts/linkedin/` — LinkedIn drafts

+Each generated draft is saved as a file in the appropriate subfolder.
+You can edit these files directly in your code editor (e.g., Cursor).
+No additional versioning or UI is required; simply save your changes in the editor.

 ## License
 MIT